laracasts/PHP-Vars-To-Js-Transformer/readme.md

 ### Laravel Users

-If you are a Laravel user, there is a service provider you can make use of to automatically prepare the bindings and such.
+For Laravel users, there is a service provider you can make use of to automatically register the necessary bindings.

+> Laravel 5.5+ users: this step may be skipped, as we can auto-register the package with the framework.

 ```php